 Ballade vom Haideknaben (Schumann)

-Arranged for reciter, and an orchestra consisting of 2 flutes, 2 oboes, 2 clarinets (A), 2 bassoons + 4 horns (F), 2 trumpets (F), 2 trombones, tuba + timpani + violins I, violins II, violas, cellos, and double basses.
+Arranged for reciter, and an orchestra consisting of 2 flutes, 2 oboes, 2 clarinets (in A), 2 bassoons + 4 horns (in F), 2 trumpets (in F), tuba + 3 timpani + violins I, violins II, violas, cellos, and double basses.

 Movements and Duration

 There is one movement (B minor, 98 bars) , lasting around 5 minutes in performance.